 And all this leads us to the beast for which Philippe is best known … Le Cat, a deceptively simple and deadpan commentator, who reveals life’s underlying surrealism and absurdity with magnificently understated humour.

 Le Cat (or ‘Le Chat’ as it says on his birth certificate) was born on 22nd March 1983.
 The leading Belgian French-language daily, ‘Le Soir’, asked Philippe to come up with a cartoon character.
 Le Cat was literally born overnight, appearing the next day in the daily supplement, and quickly became the paper’s mascot.
-Since then, there have been more than 8,000 CatCartoons in the paper, and they have been syndicated in many French dailies and magazines, as well as appearing in Spain, Portugal, Germany, Iran, Switzerland, The Netherlands and Italy.
+Since then, there have been more than 8,000 CatCartoons in the paper, and they have been syndicated in many French dailies and magazines, as well as appearing in Spain, Portugal, Germany, Greece, Switzerland, The Netherlands, Italy, Finland and Iran.
 The last cartoon appeared in ‘Le Soir’ on Le Cat’s 30th birthday.

 Le Cat in Exhibitions and on TV